Architecture

 Event data loss happens in the following scenarios:

-• When the server shutsdown, events in-flight in the kafka buffer or those stored in the internal channels are potentially lost.
-The server performs, on a best-effort basis, sending all the events to kafka within a configured shutdown time WORKER_BUFFER_FLUSH_TIMEOUT_MS.
-The default time is set to 5000 ms within which it is expected that all the events are sent by then.
+When the server shuts down, events in-flight in the buffer or those stored in the internal channels are potentially lost.
+The server performs, on a best-effort basis, to send all the events within a configured shutdown timeout

 Acknowledging events